sardaukar/monomyth-engine/README.md

 </pre>
 4. Restart app, go to <pre>/endpoints/one</pre> and observe as the output of the mentioned actions is aggregated into this one.

-DO NOT USE THIS CODE IN PRODUCTION.
+**DO NOT USE THIS CODE IN PRODUCTION**.
 It's not even tested, and is just a hack to learn more about Rails actions and routes!!!!!11

 Developed as a hack-day toy for a hack day at New Bamboo.